Talk to Local Expert

 Nepal Peak Climbing

-Nepal, also known as the Himalayan kingdom, gained worldwide recognition when Tenzing Norgay Sherpa of Nepal and Sir Edmund Hillary of New Zealand conquered Mt.
-Everest in 1953.
-But did you know that Nepal is home to more than one thousand peaks over 6000m, including eight over 8000m?
+Nepal, also known as the Himalayan kingdom, gained worldwide recognition when Tenzing Norgay Sherpa of Nepal and Sir Edmund Hillary of New Zealand successfully conquered Mount Everest in 1953.
+Since then, Nepal has remained at the heart of global mountaineering and Himalayan adventure tourism.
+But did you know that Nepal is home to more than one thousand mountain peaks over 6,000 meters, including eight of the world’s highest peaks above 8,000 meters?

-Nepal’s golden decade of climbing in the 1950s saw most of its 8000m-plus mountains being conquered.
-Today, Nepal continues to be a haven for mountaineers and trekkers alike.
-Beginners can enjoy both trekking and peak climbing in the Everest, Annapurna, Makalu, Kanchenjunga, Dhaulagiri, Manaslu, and Langtang regions.
-And for those looking for a challenge, there are still hundreds of virgin peaks to explore.
+Nepal’s golden decade of climbing in the 1950s marked a historic period when most of its 8,000-meter Himalayan mountains were first summited.
+Today, Nepal continues to be a premier destination for peak climbing, mountaineering, and trekking adventures.
+Both beginner climbers and experienced mountaineers can enjoy a wide range of NMA Climbing Peaks and Expeditions across renowned regions such as Everest, Annapurna, Makalu, Kanchenjunga, Dhaulagiri, Manaslu, and Langtang.
+Moreover, for those seeking greater challenges, there are still hundreds of virgin and less-explored peaks waiting to be climbed.

-The Nepal Mountaineering Association issues climbing permits for 27 mountain peaks above 5600m up to 6500m.
-These peaks are also called NMA Peaks.
-Permits for climbing peaks above 6500m can be obtained from the Mountaineering Section of the Ministry of Culture, Tourism, and Civil Aviation.
-Climbers must provide the required official documents when seeking permission to climb.
-While 121 peaks do not require liaison officers to be assigned to the expedition, the rest can only be climbed with one.
+The Nepal Mountaineering Association (NMA) issues climbing permits for 33 mountain peaks ranging from 5,600 meters to 6,500 meters, commonly known as NMA Peaks.
+Meanwhile, permits for climbing peaks above 6,500 meters must be obtained from the Mountaineering Section of the Ministry of Culture, Tourism, and Civil Aviation.
+To receive official permission, climbers are required to submit all necessary legal and expedition documents.
+Although some peaks do not require a liaison officer, the remaining peaks can only be climbed with an assigned liaison officer.

-The climbing of these peaks is regulated under the rules and regulations formulated by the Ministry of Culture, Tourism, and Civil Aviation.
-Detailed information and application forms for climbing permits are available from registered trekking agencies in Kathmandu.
-It’s important to note that in most cases, even climbing these minor peaks requires snow and ice climbing experience.
-However, this experience can be obtained in Nepal through training (2-3 days) before your climb.
-Trekkers with this training are often able to go above 6000 meters and set new personal records.
+The climbing of these peaks is strictly regulated under the rules and regulations set by the Ministry of Culture, Tourism, and Civil Aviation of Nepal.
+Detailed guidelines and climbing permit application forms are available through registered trekking and expedition agencies in Kathmandu.
+It is important to note that, in most cases, even climbing these minor Himalayan peaks requires prior snow and ice climbing experience.
+Fortunately, this essential experience can be gained in Nepal through short training programs lasting 1–3 days before the climb.
+With proper training, many trekkers are able to safely climb above 5,600 meters to 6,500 and achieve new personal milestones.

 Chulu West Peak Climbing